intelligentlilli/kemurisense.github.io/fonts/README.md

 This can be done from the config.json file that is in this folder.

-1 - install node.js if it's not already installed
+1.  install node.js if it's not already installed
-2 - install the fontello CLI with the command
+2.  install the fontello CLI with the command
-		npm install fontello-cli -g
+	> npm install fontello-cli -g
-3 - download the fonts in this directory with the command
+3.  download the fonts in this directory with the command (this will create a new subdirectory!)
-		fontello-cli --config ./fontello-config.json install 4 - this will create a new subdirectory.
+	> fontello-cli --config ./fontello-config.json install
-5 - copy the .ttf, .woff and .woff2 files into this directory 6 - delete the subdirectory
+4.  copy the .ttf, .woff and .woff2 files into this directory
+5.  delete the subdirectory